fnproject/fn/examples/tutorial/hello/java/README.md

 ## Add Fn Registry Environment Variable

 Before we start developing we need to set the `FN_REGISTRY` environment variable.
-Normally, set the value to your Docker Hub username.
-However, you can work with Fn locally.
-Set the `FN_REGISTRY` variable to an invented value: `noreg`.
+It is preferable to set the value to your Docker Hub username so your docker images are stored on Docker Hub.
+However, for this example let's work with Fn locally.
+To do that, set the `FN_REGISTRY` variable to an invented value: `noreg`.

 >```sh
 >export FN_REGISTRY=noreg